nipakhatun/Chatting-App-for-Teacher/README.md

 # Chatting-App-for-Teacher
-This app was developed for the teachers belong to the organization in rural area.
-They can easily communicate with other colleague and students eaily
+This app was developed for the teachers belong to the organization in rural areas.
+They can easily communicate with other colleagues and students easily